Aviah/one-click-django-server/README.md

 2. Other, non js or css, pre-prepared and optimised assets: e.g. logo, icons etc. Always served from a different directory, outside the repository
 3. User uploads: e.g. avatars, another directory

+For external files expire date and browser cache see "Webservers"

 ### Script files (JS,CSS):